Solomon's Song of Songs

 A spray of henna blossoms,

 from the vineyards of Ein Gedi.
+How beautiful you are my friend,

 Your eyes are doves.